vincentbernat/network-lab/lab-l3-hyperv/README.md

    "internal" requests.
 Regular reverse path filtering wouldn't work either (but we used the one based on Netfilter).

+ - 1a6db390c6ca uses specific IP rules to blackhole non-matching traffic.
+This is safer as not many things could remove those rules but this is less efficient than using a blackhole route in the routing table, like what is actually done.

 The current iteration uses multiple routing tables and "ip rules".
 The scalability issues are avoided by specifying "ip rules" for private traffic (there should be less of them), local traffic and have a catch